mpv-player/mpv/DOCS/man/en/input.rst

     Show the progress bar, the elapsed time and the total duration of the file on the OSD.

-Input commands that are possibly subject to change
+Input Commands that are Possibly Subject to Change
 --------------------------------------------------

 af_switch "filter1=params,filter2,..."